 Jessie’s Fund supports children with disabilities through the therapeutic use of music.
 This can be music therapy or creative music projects – activities in which the children themselves are participating and finding expression through music.
 Because of the pressure on our limited funds, our priority is to help children with more complex needs or life-limiting conditions.
 Please note that we will not be able to consider or acknowledge applications which are not connected to musical activity.

-Jessie’s Fund is not a large charity and very rarely gives grants for more than £10,000.
-The majority of our larger grants to organisations tend to be between £2,000 and £7,000.
-Grants to individuals are usually no more than £500.
+Jessie’s Fund is not a large charity and rarely gives grants of more than £5,000.
+The majority of our larger grants to organisations tend to be between £2,000 and £4,000.
+Grants to individuals are usually not more than £500.

-We prefer applications to be submitted by downloading a form and posting it to Jessie’s Fund, 15 Priory Street, York YO1 6ET.
+We prefer applications to be submitted by downloading a form and emailing it to firstname.lastname@example.org or posting it to Jessie’s Fund, 15 Priory Street, York YO1 6ET.
 Any relevant additional information is welcomed.

 - We accept applications for work with individual children or from organisations.